 According to the CX Benchmarking Report, improving and competing on customer experience, analytics has been named the top factor to reshape the customer experience for the fourth year in a row.
 Yet many brands still seem to be behind when it comes to leveraging it.

 Further, the rise of new community-based online platforms has made the competition even harsher.
-Analysts describe the context of today's tourism, travel and hospitality industry as hyper-competitive and characterized by various advantages such as - business operations, marketing strategies, occupancy rates and more.
-It should be kept continuously under eye or will be ripped away by more innovative brands.
+Analysts describe the context of today's tourism, travel, and hospitality industry as hyper-competitive and characterized by various advantages such as - business operations, marketing strategies, occupancy rates, and more.
+It should be kept continuously under the eye or will be ripped away by more innovative brands.

-It is very significant for hotels to target small customer segments like – tour groups or business travelers to understand why, when and where they're traveling.
-In the current scenario, it is vital to conduct more effective and personalized marketing campaigns to serve the customers in a better way.
+It is very significant for hotels to target small customer segments like – tour groups or business travelers to understand why, when, and where they're traveling.
+In the current scenario, it is vital to conduct more effective and personalized marketing campaigns to serve customers in a better way.

-The hospitality organizations have struggled a lot without well-defined insights on channels bookings (OTA, GDS) such as - optimizing conversions, ancillary revenue for each channel, and retention.
+The hospitality organizations have struggled a lot without well-defined insights on channel bookings (OTA, GDS) such as - optimizing conversions, ancillary revenue for each channel, and retention.